grocy/docs/tutorials/food.md

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/quantityunits.png" width="50%"></img>

-You need to give the quantity unit a name, if you wish and it is applicable you can add a unit conversion.
+You need to give the quantity unit a name.
+If you wish and if applicable, you can add a unit conversion.

 **Example:**
 A suitable conversion could be that 1 kg = 1000 g.
 This is true for all products.
 It would be unsuitable to add that 1 pack = 10 pieces since this is product dependent and can later be added to the products.